JSchermers/neighborhoodmap/README.md

 # neighborhoodmap
-project 5 from udacity course
+project 5 from udacity course.

+I wanted to keep everything in a modular way.
+Which i had never done before.
+I had heard of require so i wanted to give it a go.
+Then i needed a way to couple view to module with knockout, which knockout-amd-helpers solve.

 ## uses